Non-Markovianity in High-Dimensional Open Quantum Systems using Next-generation Multicore Optical Fibers: Non-Markovian dynamics in MCF

-\textit{Map Implementation.} To extinguish parasitic phase drifts in state preparation and to apply the probabilistic dynamical map, we include a phase stabilization stage in the procedure.
-A set of three LiNbO$_3$ phase modulators (PM) prepares different sets of phases at different time intervals.
-For the 100 ms stabilization interval, the FPGA1 implements a stabilization procedure \cite{carine20} to compensate for phase drifts between cores.
-This is done by optimizing the measurement probability in the same state prepared by Alice.
-This procedure is repeated until a target minimum output probability is reached, and a set of compensation phases $\phi_{\ell,s}$ is identified for each PM.
-Once this is achieved, the dynamic map $\Lambda_t$ is implemented for a 100 ms interval.
-This is done by applying unitary $U_i$ transformations (Fig. \ref{fg:interfaces}) over the state.
-Since the $U_i$ are phase flips, the PMs implement a phase of the form $\phi=\phi_\ell+\phi_{\ell,s}+\phi_{U_i^\ell}$, with probability $1-p_0=t$.
+\textit{Map Implementation.} To extinguish parasitic phase drifts in state preparation and to apply the probabilistic dynamical map, we include a phase stabilization system in the setup.
+It is composed of three LiNbO$_3$ phase modulators (PMs) in a feedback-loop connected with the avalanche photo detectors (APDs).
+The control system works as follows: Initially, there is a 100 ms stabilization interval, where FPGA1 implements a stabilization procedure \cite{carine20} to compensate for phase drifts between cores and generate the desired initial state.
+This is done by optimizing the observed probability distribution in the APDs, such that it is very close to the distribution expected for the state that one wants to generate.
+Typical fidelities observed in this stage are higher than 99$\%$, due to almost perfect mode matching for the different core modes in the final beam-splitter.

-\textit{Characterization.} A quantum state tomography (QST) with five mutually unbiased bases (MUBs) in $d=4$ estimates the final qudit density matrix \cite{MUB1,MUB2,MUB3,MUB4,MUB5,MUB6,MUB7}, allowing the calculation of the required channel capacity.
-FPGA2 prepares the corresponding phases of each of the four phase-modulated MUBs in the characterization stage, each consisting of four orthogonal states of the form

-One of the bases chosen was that of Eq. \eqref{eq:mub4}.
-The fifth MUB (logical basis) was measured before each round of the experiment.
-The results were used to compute the experimental density matrix $\rho_{exp}$ using a maximum likelihood estimation routine \cite{Shang2017}, and then the different channel capacities, such as the relative entropy of coherence.

-To verify the channel dynamics, the evolution of the input state $\ket{e_2}$ was studied by applying a series $U_i$'s probabilistically.
-This was repeated 200,000 times, so that the output state could be characterized using QST as described above.
-The red dots in Fig. \ref{fg:qv}c correspond to the evolution of the relative entropy of coherence $C_r$, calculated from the output state $\rho_{exp}$.
-The experimental dynamics follow the theoretical prediction very closely, serving as a demonstration of the revival behavior of this channel capacity.
-To compute the error bars for the experimental data set, we performed a Monte Carlo routine by varying a Poisson distribution centered on the experimental counts and computed 1000 simulated density matrices.
-Error bars correspond to one standard deviation of the ensemble.

-To demonstrate the open system as a QV, we sequentially prepared a set of 1024 qudits, whose state represents the CYMK color code corresponding to the 1024 pixels in the upper left inset of Fig. \ref{fg:qv}c.
-The output image was recovered by measurement in the encoding basis \eqref{eq:mub4}.
-In Fig. \ref{fg:qv}, we show a comparison between the theoretical and experimental images at three crucial steps of the evolution.
-The average fidelity of the reconstructed qudits is $98.5\%$, so the difference between the two images is almost negligible.
-It is clear that at $t = 0.5$ the encoded information cannot be retrieved, but as $t$ increases, the message becomes readable again, resulting in an effective backflow of information.